 Trade name protection requires that the trade name is actually used for operating the business.
 Examples are use of the trade name on a business building, use of the trade name on business stationery, or use of the trade name on the business website.
 For trade name protection, the name under which the business actually operates is decisive.
 Foreign enterprises can be granted such protection as well when their trade name is known in the Netherlands.

 Contrary to trademarks, valid trade names can be descriptive in relation to the goods or services offered by the company.
 Such trade names are quite popular.
 An example of such a descriptive trade name is Coffeecompany for a coffee company.
-Purely descriptive trade names are not exempted from trade name protection.
-However, additional circumstances are required to successfully invoke protection of descriptive trade names.
+Descriptive trade names are not exempted from trade name protection.

 How can I use trade name protection?